Brian O'Leary's Biography

 After O’Leary’s resignation from NASA, Carl Sagan recruited him to teach at Cornell University in 1968, where he researched and lectured until 1971.
 While teaching at Cornell, he studied lunar mascons.
 O’Leary subsequently taught astronomy, physics, and science policy assessment at several academic institutions, including the University of California at Berkeley School of Law (1971-1972) Hampshire College (1972-75) and Princeton University (1976-1981), where he taught the popular Physics for Poets course for liberal arts majors (and lectured at a similar course at Georgetown).
 O’Leary has been a fellow of the American Association for the Advancement of Science since 1975.

 O’Leary has authored several popular books and more than one hundred peer-reviewed articles in the fields of planetary science, astronautics, and science policy.
-He was one of the more visible scientists who participated in Gerard K. O'Neill and the L5 Society's plans for an orbiting city.
-O’Leary was the first to posit that Earth-approaching asteroids and the moons of Mars would be the most accessible space-based resource for space colonies.
-O’Leary was the first to coordinate observations and interpretations of stellar occultations by planetary satellites and asteroids.
+He prominently participated in Gerard K. O'Neill and the L5 Society's plans for an orbiting city.
+O’Leary was among the first to posit that Earth-approaching asteroids and the moons of Mars would be the most accessible space-based resource for space colonies.
+O’Leary was an early advocate of coordinating observations and interpretations of stellar occultations by planetary satellites and asteroids.
 O’Leary also wrote and edited popular books on astronomy and astronautics.
 During the 1970s and 1980s, O’Leary was a regular contributor to the magazines Omni, Science Digest, New Scientist, Astronomy, and Sky and Telescope.

 O’Leary became politically active early in his career.
 He participated in a demonstration in Washington D.C. in 1970, to protest the war in Cambodia.
 Nixon administration officials invited O’Leary and his fellow Cornell professors into the White House to present their grievances and their meeting appeared as the lead story of CBS Evening News on May 9, 1970.
 O’Leary was Morris Udall’s energy advisor during his 1975-1976 campaign for U.S. president, and served under Udall as a special staff consultant on energy for the U.S. House Interior Committee subcommittee on energy and the environment in 1975-1976.
 O’Leary advised other U.S. presidential candidates, including George McGovern, Walter Mondale, Jesse Jackson, and Dennis Kucinich.